What to Do If You Have Been Sexually Assaulted

 Find a Safe Place To Go

 Locate a safe place away from the attacker and out of danger.
 If you're injured, go straight to the emergency room.
-Sexual Assault Nurse Examiners (SANE nurses) and counselors who have been trained to care for someone who has been sexually assaulted.
+John Peter Smith Hospital in Fort Worth has Sexual Assault Nurse Examiners (SANE nurses) and counselors who have been trained to care for someone who has been sexually assaulted.
 The UT Arlington Police Department can provide transportation to the hospital.

 Requesting medical care in no way forces you to report the crime to the police or to UT Arlington personnel.